NEW SITE

 If they find it interesting enough.

 That’s how we help them learn to talk, and they can easily do the same with print.
 Using their natural strategy, the child develops the same skills targeted by traditional methods.
-But they absorb and baster them through immersion — just as they so easily do with speech.
+But they absorb and master them through immersion — just as they so easily do with speech.

 Most adults intuitively use the child’s natural learning strategy to help them learn to speak.
-They model by talking directly to them in complete sentences, reciting nursery rhymes, and singing.
+They model by talking to them in complete sentences, reciting nursery rhymes, and singing.
 They also emphasize words of particular interest to that child: milk, kitty, Mama, Daddy, etc.

 My Purpose Now